 Although economic reforms have been enacted to promote growth and foreign investments, there can be no assurance that these programs will achieve the desired results.
 South Africa's inadequate currency reserves have left its currency vulnerable, at times, to devaluation.
 South Africa has privatized or has begun the process of privatization of certain entities and industries.
 In some instances, investors in certain newly privatized entities have suffered losses due to the inability of the newly privatized entities to adjust quickly to a competitive environment or to changing regulatory and legal standards.
 There is no assurance that such losses will not recur.
 Despite significant reform and privatization, the South African government continues to control a large share of South African economic activity.
 Heavy regulation of labor and product markets is pervasive and may stifle South African economic growth or cause prolonged periods of recession.
 The agriculture and mining sectors of South Africa's economy account for a large portion of its exports, and thus the South African economy is susceptible to fluctuations in these commodity markets.
 Moreover, the South African economy is heavily dependent upon the economies of Europe, Asia (particularly Japan) and the United States.
-Reduction in spending by these economies on South Africa has historically experienced acts of terrorism and strained international relations related to border disputes, historical animosities, racial tensions and other defense concerns.
+Reduction in spending by these economies on South African products and services or negative changes in any of these economies may cause an adverse impact on the South African economy.
+South Africa has historically experienced acts of terrorism and strained international relations related to border disputes, historical animosities, racial tensions and other defense concerns.
 These situations may cause uncertainty in the South African market and may adversely affect the South African economy.